 Worn tyres with a low tread depth are particularly dangerous if the road is wet because a tyre’s tread helps disperse water away from the space between a tyre and the road.
 With less tread depth the tyre will not be able to disperse as much water which increases the risk of aquaplaning.

-So, are you ready to check how deep your tyre tread depth is?
+So, are you ready to learn how to check your tyre tread depth?
 Find our quick guide below:

 The outer ridge of a 20p coin is about 2mm which is perfect for you to use to check your tyre tread.
 You can simply insert the coin into the tread grooves of your tyre across the central ¾ of the tyre.
 If you can’t see the outer ring of the coin, then your tyres are above the minimum 1.6mm limit.
 But, if you can see the outer rim then your tyres need replacing straight away.

-Now that you know how to check your tyre tread, why not read some more of our useful How To guides such as; How To Clean Car Alloy Rims At Home, How Do I Remove Tar From My Car? or How to Remove Sticker Residue
+Now that you know how to check your tyre tread, why not read some more of our useful How To guides such as; How To Clean Car Alloy Rims At Home, How Do I Remove Tar From My Car or How to Remove Sticker Residue so you can keep your car in top shape!